-- Supplies & Materials include Operating Lab expenses, Core Lab expenses, and administrative maintenance and operations (M&O) expenses. - Equipment consists of the nonsalary portion of faculty start-up packages, which are expected to be spent on moveable lab and educational equipment. - Facilities consist of the operating expenses and debt service for the buildings occupied by U. T. Austin employed staff and faculty. - 4.
+- Supplies & Materials include Operating Lab expenses, Core Lab expenses, and administrative maintenance and operations (M&O) expenses. - 2.
+Equipment consists of the nonsalary portion of faculty start-up packages, which are expected to be spent on moveable lab and educational equipment. - Facilities consist of the operating expenses and debt service for the buildings occupied by U. T. Austin employed staff and faculty. - 4.
 Other includes faculty recruitment and turnover costs.

 Costs vs. Funding Sources.

-For the five-year period reported, the total costs exceed total funding sources by approximately \$64M.
-(This number was amended from \$67M by President Powers at the meeting.)
+For the 5-year period reported, the total costs exceed total funding sources by approximately \$67M.
 However, this does not account for the favorable balances accumulated in the three years preceding the opening of the medical school that will be intentionally accumulated to fund start-up expenses.
 Additionally, by Year 5, the annual funding sources exceed the annual costs and this is projected to continue in the projected periods beyond Year 5.